 Living in Brahman

-“Even here on earth, rebirth is conquered by those whose mind is established in equality [same-sightedness].
-Brahman is without defect and truly equal [the same to all]; therefore they are established in Brahman” (5:19).
+Even here on earth rebirth is conquered by those whose mind is established in evenness.
+Brahman is without fault and the same to all; therefore they are established in Brahman (5:19).

 Compulsory rebirth is conquered by the sage whose mind abides ever in the perfection of the Self and Brahman.
 Having gained the highest knowledge, he has no more need for rebirth.
 If he returns it will be to help others as he has been helped.

 This is a very easy concept to grasp and a tremendously hard one to follow unwaveringly–such is our conditioning from millions (if not billions) of lives in which the senses have dominated our consciousness and blinded us to the Self.
-It would be wise to disregard the pleasures of the senses from the fact they are fleeting, and the truth that they will inevitably result in pain (dukha) should seal our certainty that avoidance of such things is only good sense.
+It would be wise to disregard the pleasures of the senses from the fact they are fleeting, and the truth that they will inevitably result in pain (dukha).
+That should seal our certainty that avoidance of such things is only good sense.
 Yet, as the camel chews the thorns, cutting and bloodying its lips, refusing to give up its pain-bearing enjoyment, so it is with us until we truly do “get a grip” and refuse any future folly.
+For this reason:

 The inner orientation

-Over and over we need to keep reminding ourselves of this principle, for no matter how “spiritual” we may consider ourselves to be, we are so habituated to externality–often in the form of dogmas and religious observances–that we easily fall into the trap of materiality masquerading as spirituality.
-Continually we must check to see that our entire thought and life must be oriented toward the inner kingdom of Spirit.
+Over and over we need to keep reminding ourselves of this principle, for no matter how spiritual we may consider ourselves to be, we are so habituated to externality–often in the form of dogmas and religious observances–that we easily fall into the trap of materiality masquerading as spirituality.
+Continually we must check to see that our entire thought and life is oriented toward the inner kingdom of Spirit.
 Especially our meditation must be inward, ever inward, and so must be the focus of our awareness outside meditation.
 Only inward joy, inward peace, and inward vision fits us for the liberation of Nirvana.